Missouri State University

 GENERAL FUNCTION

-The Associate Provost for Faculty is part of the leadership team for academic affairs and assists the Provost and other Associate Provosts in the operation of the Office of the Provost.
-Areas of responsibility include fostering high standards of academic integrity, assisting with personnel issues, engaging in evaluation, coordination, and development of various academic plans and policies, and ensuring that quality educational services are being delivered in accordance with the Faculty Handbook and federal and state legislation.
-The Associate Provost for Faculty participates in personnel decisions, plans and implements training programs and systematic performance appraisal systems for faculty and academic administrators, implements elements of program development, analysis, and evaluation, and oversees publication of documents issued by the Office of the Provost.
-The Associate Provost for Faculty works in all ways to ensure that quality educational programs are provided to students and is an important liaison in communicating and collaborating with administrators, faculty, students, and other constituents of the University.
+The Deputy Provost is part of the leadership team for academic affairs and assists the Provost and Associate Provosts in the operation of the Office of the Provost.
+Areas of responsibility include assisting with personnel issues, engaging in the implementation of various academic plans and policies, and ensuring that quality educational services are being delivered in accordance with the Faculty Handbook and federal and state legislation.
+The Deputy Provost participates in personnel decisions and oversees publication of documents issued by the Office of the Provost.
+The Deputy Provost works in all ways to ensure that quality educational programs are provided to students and is an important liaison in communicating and collaborating with administrators, faculty, students, and other constituents of the University.

 MINIMUM ACCEPTABLE QUALIFICATIONS